seznam/fastrpc/python/README.md

 The binary fastrpc package needs to be installed first.
 See the [installation instructions](../README.md#installation).

-Python package can be installed using setuptools:
+[AUR package](https://aur.archlinux.org/packages/python-fastrpc-git/) is available for Arch Linux distribution.
+The package can be installed using setuptools for other platforms:

 ```bash
 git clone https://github.com/seznam/fastrpc.git